lhdamiani/interview_stream_online_viewer/README.md

 ### Acknowledgement

-This application was developed based on this repository: https://github.com/miguelgrinberg/Flask-SocketIO
+This application was loosely developed based on this repository: https://github.com/miguelgrinberg/Flask-SocketIO

 ### Changelog